-- (a) Avoiding the impact altogether by not taking a certain action or parts of an action. - (b) Minimizing impacts by limiting the degree or magnitude of the action and its implementation. - (c) Rectifying the impact by repairing, rehabilitating, or restoring the impacted environment. - (d) Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action. - (e) Compensating for the impact by replacing or providing substitute resources or environments.
+- (a) Avoiding the impact altogether by not taking a certain action or parts of an action. - (b) Minimizing impacts by limiting the degree or magnitude of the action and its implementation. - (c) Rectifying the impact by repairing, rehabilitating, or restoring the impacted environment. - (d) Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action. - (e) Compensating for the impact by replacing or providing substitute resources or environments. including through permanent protection of such resources in the form of conservation easements.

-Note: Authority cited: Section 21083, Public Resources Code; Reference: Sections 21002, 21002.1, 21081, and 21100(c), Public Resources Code.
+Note: Authority cited: Section 21083, Public Resources Code; Reference: Sections 21002, 21002.1, 21081, and 21100(c), Public Resources Code: Masonite Corporation v.
+Countv of Mendocino (2013) 218 Cal.App.4th 230.